- Title

 - Curatorial Notes

-São Paulo-born designer Ricardo Fasanello first ventured into the world of design with the dream of creating race cars.
-After relocating to Rio de Janeiro as an adult, he shifted his focus to furniture production.
-Instead of employing local tropical woods as did many contemporaneous designers in Brazil, Fasanello experimented with new materials such as fiberglass and polyester resin that were frequently associated with industrial design, often combining them with natural leathers.
-His resulting sculptural furnishings for the home and office represented a significant innovation for modern furniture in Brazil.
+São Paulo−born Ricardo Fasanello first ventured into the world of design with the dream of creating race cars.
+After relocating to Rio de Janeiro, he shifted his focus to furniture production.
 The Esfera (Sphere) lounge armchair, first created in 1968, is one of Fasanello’s most famous designs.
-The designer employed his signature tortoiseshell fiberglass to fashion a half-sphere in which sit suede cushions.
+He employed his signature tortoiseshell fiberglass to fashion a half-sphere that holds suede cushions.
 This futuristic design reimagines the silhouette of the chair, reflecting Fasanello’s lifelong fascination with speed and aerodynamics.
+His use of fiberglass and polyester resin—materials frequently associated with industrial design—represented a significant innovation for modern furniture in Brazil.

-LACMA’s chair swivels on a stainless steel base, which Fasanello used only in his earliest versions of the Esfera.
-In later versions of the chair, which remain in production to this day, Fasanello replaced the metal base with fiberglass to make the chair lighter.
+LACMA’s chair swivels on a stainless-steel base, which Fasanello used only in his earliest versions of the Esfera.
+In later iterations, which remain in production to this day, he replaced the metal base with fiberglass to make the chair lighter.
 This Esfera is one of two sold to Brazilian ambassador Italo Mastrogiovanni in 1974.
-Mastrogiovanni’s pair of chairs traveled the world to the ambassador’s postings in Geneva, Porto, and Abidjan, showcasing Brazilian design on an international scale before returning to São Paulo.
+The pair traveled the world to the ambassador’s postings in Geneva, Porto, and Abidjan, showcasing Brazilian design on an international scale before returning to São Paulo.

 - Provenance